Swiss scientists win Nobel Prize in Physics

 In a ceremony in Stockholm external linkon Tuesday, Mayor and Queloz from the University of Geneva were awarded the 2019 prize for “the discovery of an exoplanet orbiting a solar-type star.”

-Peebles, of Princetown University in the United States, was awarded the joint prize for “theoretical discoveries in physical cosmology.”
+Peebles, of Princetown University, United States, was awarded the joint prize for “theoretical discoveries in physical cosmology.”

 “While James Peebles’ theoretical discoveries contributed to our understanding of how the universe evolved after the Big Bang, Michel Mayor and Didier Queloz explored our cosmic neighbourhoods on the hunt for unknown planets,” the Nobel committee announced.